-- Prevents mold growth as it is a natural water repellent
+- Prevents mold growth as it’s a natural water repellent.

-- Oil-based deck stains are extremely flammable and fumes and liquid can ignite under the right conditions so they need to be handled and stored with extreme care
+- Oil-based deck stains are extremely flammable and fumes and liquid can ignite under the right conditions.
+These have to be handled and stored with extreme care.

-- Drying usually happens in under 3 hours
+- Drying usually happens in under three hours.

 Why Opacity is Important

-The opacity you choose is important to reach the desired coloration of your deck.
+The opacity you choose is important for reaching the desired coloration of your deck.
 A stain’s pigment level (opacity) also directly affects the level of protection it provides to the decking and how often it may need to be reapplied.

-A Toner: this is basically a clear sealant containing barely a hint of color, offering your wood the slightest hue.
-If you’re looking to maintain your decking as close to its natural look as possible, this is the opacity to choose, however to keep your deck in excellent condition toner should be reapplied annually.
+A Toner: This is basically a clear sealant containing barely a hint of color, offering your wood the slightest hue.
+If you’re looking to maintain your decking as close to its natural look as possible, this is the opacity to choose.
+However, to keep your deck in excellent condition, a toner should be reapplied annually.

-A Semi-transparent Deck Stain: These are the most popular and best-selling wood stains on the market offering your deck a noticeable color change while still showing some wood green through the overcoat.
-It also usually lasts up to 3 years depending on application.
+A Semi-Transparent Deck Stain: These are the most popular and best-selling wood stains on the market.
+This is because they offer your deck a noticeable color change while still showing some wood-green through the overcoat.
+It also usually lasts up to three years depending on application.

-A Semi-opaque Deck Stain.
-This texting will obscure most of your wood’s natural grain being that it is rich in color.
-It typically will have to be reapplied every 4 years.
+A Semi-Opaque Deck Stain.
+This stain will enrich most of your wood’s natural grain being that it is rich in color.
+It typically will have to be reapplied every four years.

 Reasons to Leave Deck Staining to the Professionals

-#2 Professionals come fully equipped, bringing items such as pressure washers that will need to be used in order to effectively and safely to clean your decking before and after it stains.
+- Professionals come fully equipped, bringing items such as pressure washers that will need to be used in order to effectively and safely clean your decking before and after the staining.

-#4 Professionals will quickly spot any evidence of mold or rot or termite infestation and tackle the issue immediately, saving you a significant expense that may arise later on with unnecessary repairs.
+- Professionals will quickly spot any evidence of mold, rot, or termite infestation and tackle the issue immediately.
+This could save you a significant expense that would arise later on with unnecessary repairs.

-#5 Staining is difficult and should be left in the hands of the professional who has the knowledge and tools needed to apply the stain correctly.
+- Staining is difficult and should be left in the hands of professionals who have the knowledge and tools needed to apply the stain correctly.

 Call Us Today For Deck Staining in Des Moines, IA

-Be sure to call all today to get a free estimate on your project.
+Be sure to call us today to get a free estimate on your project.
 We’re more than happy to answer any questions you have about our rates for deck staining services.
-Des Moines Deck Builders is insured.
-We service all of Des Moines and the surrounding areas and stay ready to help with any type of outdoor structure construction or repair needs you may have.
+Des Moines Deck Builders is properly insured.
+We service all of Des Moines and the surrounding areas.
+We’re here and ready to help with any type of outdoor construction or repair needs you may have.